Octavius-Dante/Tetra-Proxima/CAPM-DAY-8/Readme.md

 <summary> 2.
 Add the dependency of this newly created xs-uaa service to our microservice in require section </summary>
 </br>
 </br>
-Add xsuaa aunthentication to SRV module and UI module in MTA yaml file as shown below
+Add xsuaa authentication to SRV module and UI module in MTA yaml file as shown below

 </br>
 </br>